 When you read the directions, it sounds so complicated, but I’ve made it so many times, after the dough comes together (and I’ve kept the dough in the fridge for over a week just fine) you can be eating deep dish pizza faster than take out.

 I figured there had to be a great gluten free pizza recipe out there so I started a bit of research.
 But after just looking at the first several recipes I came across, I knew I didn’t want to use almond or coconut flour, or flax meal, sweet potatoes, xantham gum or quinoa.
-I WANTED IT TO TASTE LIKE REAL PIZZA!
-And yes, I am shouting there.
-At lunch on Friday I hit up Mariano’s and discovered that Bob’s Red Mill has a gluten free baking flour that I thought might work.
-The price wasn’t too bad – I mean, a bit pricey for flour, but not too crazy – the 22 ounce bag cost $4.29.
-I also realized that Red Star Yeast has a gluten free version too, so I picked that up too.

 Lastly, I decided to blend up my no rise pizza dough with a bit of the Chicago deep dish pizza ingredients and ended up coming up with this:

 - 1 teaspoon salt

-- 1/4 cup white corn meal
+- 1/4 cup cornmeal

-- 1 cup tap water
+- 1/2 to 3/4 cup water

-- 1 tablespoon butter, softened
+- 1 tablespoon softened butter

 Hannah took that last three pictures for this post, and after we finished taking the pictures, she had a piece and said “I am not sure what a gluten free pizza is supposed to taste like, but this is a great pizza.”
 EXACTLY!
 That was exactly what I was going for, and the fact that I nailed it on my first attempt makes me absolutely giddy.